 To get the most out of the fellowship aspect of the holy meal, it should be celebrated often.
 Early believers ate the Lord’s Supper weekly as one of the main purposes for their coming together as a church every Lord’s Day.
 The Encyclopaedia Britannica judged the Lord’s Supper to be “the central rite of Christian worship” and “has been an indispensable component of the Christian service since the earliest days of the church.”

-Another place the New Testament states the purpose for a church gathering is 1 Corinthians 11:17-22.
-Their “meetings” (11:17) were doing more harm than good because when they came “together as a church” (11:18a) they had deep divisions.
-Thus Paul wrote, “when you come together, it is not the Lord’s Supper you eat” (11:20).
-From this it is obvious that the reason for their weekly church meetings was to eat the Lord’s Supper.
+Another place where the New Testament states the purpose for a church gathering is 1 Corinthians 11:17-22.
+Their “meetings” (11:17) were doing more harm than good because when they came “together as a church” (11:18a) they had deep division.
+Thus, Paul wrote, “when you come together, it is not the Lord’s Supper you eat” (11:20).
+From this, it is obvious the reason for their weekly church meetings ostensibly was to eat the Lord’s Supper.

 The third and last reference to the explicitly stated reason for an assembly is found in 1 Corinthians 11:33, “When you come together to eat, wait for each other” (italics mine).
 As before, it states the reason they came together was to eat.
 Lest this appear to be making much out of little, it must be realized that no other reason is ever given in the Scriptures as to the purpose of a regular, weekly church meeting.
 It is obvious from Scripture that they also had times of worship and teaching each Sunday, but the driving focus of the gathering was communion.